mixpanel/mixpanel-android/README.md

 #### v4.5.1

-This is a pom-only release, that allows users of gradle and maven to use the library without specifying packaging aar packaging.
+ * Update pom to allow users of gradle and maven to use the library without specifying packaging aar packaging.

+ * Fix issue that prevented building from source in Eclipse

 #### v4.5